SmileyChris/django-includecontents/docs/using-components/wrapif-tag.md

     {% endwrapif %}
     ```

-## Full Template Syntax
+## Complex Wrappers

-For complex wrappers, use the full template syntax with `{% contents %}` blocks:
+For complex wrappers that need more than a single element, use the standard syntax with full templates:

 ```django
 {% wrapif user.is_premium %}